-Researcher privacy is a fundamental principle of ORCID: "Researchers control the defined privacy settings of their own ORCID record data."
+Researcher privacy is a fundamental principle of ORCID: "Researchers control the defined visibility settings of their own ORCID record data."
 ORCID provides you three settings:

 Information marked as Public or Everyone can be viewed by anyone who comes to the ORCID.org website or consumed by anyone using the ORCID public API.
 Data marked as public will also be included in the public data file posted annually by ORCID.